Train the Trainer: "Public Safety De-escalation Training for Military Veterans in Crisis"

 Contact Bill Micklus, Associate Director at email@example.com or 651-287-7443 if you would like more information about this training.

-This project was supported by Cooperative Agreement Number 2013-CK-WX-K014 awarded by the Office of Community Oriented Policing Services, U.S. Department of Justice.
+This project was originally supported by Cooperative Agreement Number 2013-CK-WX-K014 awarded by the Office of Community Oriented Policing Services, U.S. Department of Justice.
 The opinions contained herein are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice.